Greenstone tutorial exercise

 - Switch to the Create panel, build the collection, then preview it.
 There is now a Search button in the navigation bar.
 As an example, search for the term "bear" in the dc.Description index (which is the only index at this point).

 - To change the text that is displayed for the index (Descriptions), go to the Format panel back in the Librarian Interface.
 Select Search from the left-hand list.
 This panel allows you to change the text that is displayed on the search form.
 Set the Display text for the "dc.Description" index to "image descriptions" (or other suitable text).
-Press the <Preview Collection> button.
-In the browser, you should now see your new text appear for the displayed index name in the search form.
+Go back to the browser and reload the search page.
+Your new text will appear in the search form.

 Note that if you use text instead of macros in the search metadata display text, you will need to do any translations yourself.